SouthGreenPlatform/trainings/_pages/annotation/MAKER/StructuralAnnotation_mtp.md

 ## Compile the output (From you VM)

-When Maker has finished, copy past the genome.maker.output on your VM and then compile the output:
+When Maker has finished, copy past the genome.maker.output on your VM and then compile the output (Actualluy it's already done):
 {% highlight bash %}
+cd ~/annotation/structural_annotation_maker
-maker_merge_outputs_from_datastore.pl --output maker_output_processed_abinitio
+maker_merge_outputs_from_datastore.pl -i genome.maker.output.abinitio --output maker_output_processed_abinitio
 {% endhighlight %}

 And again, it is probably best to link the resulting output (maker.gff) to a result folder (the same as defined in the previous exercise e.g. maker\_results), under a descriptive name (e.g maker_abinitio.gff).

 ## Inspect the gene models